 The Belt of Truth

 Our first piece of armor mentioned is the belt of truth.
-Let us see what it does.
+Let us examine its purpose.

 14a Stand therefore, having girded your waist with truth,